 Ian Butterfield, Department of Art

 A virtual theater interface was designed.
-The interface was constructed around a virtual stage - a simulated 3D space which allowed the user not only to enter and explore the environment but also to interact with its content by controlling lighting, movement, and design elements.
+The interface was constructed around a virtual stage - a simulated 3D space that allowed the user not only to enter and explore the environment but also to interact with its content by controlling lighting, movement, and design elements.
 In effect, the interface enabled a range of different virtual performances to be mounted under the interactive control of the user.
 The project involved the construction of a detailed simulation of the Department's Roy Bowen Theater, a 250-seat thrust stage located in the OSU Drake Union.

 The simulation enabled users to: